PoisotLab/ms_networkary_classifiers/README.md

 ![TODO](figures/bias_roc_pr.png){#fig:biasrocpr}

-Based on the results presented in @fig:biasmccinf and @fig:biasrocpr, it seems that informedness and ROC-AUC are not necessarilly able to discriminate between good and bad classifiers (although this result may be an artifact for informedness, as it has been optimized when thresholding).
+Based on the results presented in @fig:biasmccinf and @fig:biasrocpr, it seems that informedness and ROC-AUC are not necessarily able to discriminate between good and bad classifiers (although this result may be an artifact for informedness, as it has been optimized when thresholding).
 On the other hand, MCC and PR-AUC show a strong response to training set bias, and may therefore be